Alain-L/quellog/docs/json-export.md

 - **Individual events**: timestamped entries for custom analysis and drill-down
 - **Query metadata**: normalized queries with their complete statistics (when applicable)

-This unlocks quellog's full parsing and analysis capabilities without being constrained by synthetic text report formatting.
+This unlocks full exploitation of quellog's parsing and analysis results without being constrained by synthetic text report formatting.

 ## JSON Structure